-Sporadic case response publicity is undertaken by Queensland Health.
+Sporadic case response publicity is led by Queensland Health, Council may support publicity where requested.

 The role of education in response to sporadic cases is specifically targeted at occupants of premises in the immediate vicinity of the case contact points to heighten awareness of the risk of local transmission of dengue fever and urge occupants to take urgent steps to control Aedes aegypti and subsequently decrease the risk of transmission.
+This is undertaken by the officers who attend the premises.